ZanzyTHEbar/circlejerk/README.md

 This project implements a robust and real-time Inertial Measurement Unit (IMU) fusion system designed to accurately estimate position using data from multiple IMUs arranged in a planar configuration.
 The system leverages geometric constraints and a real-time 2D point cloud to mitigate drift and noise inherent in IMU measurements.

+The name.
+A tongue-in-cheek name derived from the fundamentals of the algoithm, which is a circle-based algorthism designed to reduce jitter (jerking) in IMU timeseries data.

 ## Table of Contents

 - [Overview](#overview)